VickyInFrance/VickyInFrance.github.io/_pages/lessons_en.md

 -	To improve your comprehension of spoken and/or written English;
 -	Specific business English: science, engineering, medical, research, finance, juridical, tourism, construction, arts, music, sport, fitness, environment, journalism, media…

-We will work on your weaknesses, whether they are grammatical, improving your vocabulary and/or pronunciation; to help you become confident and more fluent.
+We will work on your weaknesses, from grammar to improving your vocabulary and/or pronunciation; to help you become confident and more fluent.

 My aims for you are that you succeed and you look forward to our lessons.
 I like to establish a good relationship with my students so that they are happy and we enjoy being in each other’s company.
 I have always found that students work best in a fun and happy atmosphere.
 In other words, learning with pleasure!